Safe-Night VLA: Seeing the Unseen via Thermal-Perceptive Vision-Language-Action Models for Safety-Critical Manipulation: EXPERIMENTS

 This scenario also exposes a second execution-level failure mode unrelated to semantic target selection alone.
 In our setup, we impose a modeled wall constraint located 5\,cm behind the initial EE position along the positive $x$ direction.
 The demonstration dataset contains essentially no backward EE motion in this direction.
 Under perceptual ambiguity or sampling noise, however, the VLA can occasionally propose extrapolative backward actions that move the EE toward this unseen wall.
 The runtime safety filter prevents such unsafe motion by enforcing the wall constraint at execution time, ensuring that noisy OOD commands do not produce a hardware collision.

 The evaluation is formulated as a 1-step open-loop action prediction rather than a closed-loop physical touching sequence.
 In the expert demonstrations, targeting the far object is strictly mapped to a fixed 20\,cm forward movement, while targeting the near object is mapped to a fixed 20\,cm downward movement.
 Consequently, performance is evaluated based on the predicted trajectory rather than physical contact, featuring two distinct failure modes: {(i) Directional Errors}, where the robot fails to output the designated 20\,cm directional movement corresponding to the real physical target, and {(ii) Deception Rate}, where the policy predicts a trajectory oriented toward the virtual reflection.
 In addition, any action proposal that would violate the modeled backward wall constraint is intercepted by the safety filter and recorded as a failed trial rather than a successful recovery.
+Notably, no manual action selection, online correction, or human labeling of trajectories is used during this evaluation.
+The first predicted EE displacement is used as the diagnostic signal: the forward 20\,cm template indicates attraction to the far physical target, the downward 20\,cm template indicates attraction to the near physical target, and a reflection-oriented template is counted as deception.
+We deliberately use this open-loop protocol to isolate mirror-induced policy deception; a closed-loop path executor could mask an initially wrong action through downstream recovery and is therefore left for system-level follow-up work.